JaagaSustain/jaagasustain.github.io/pages/consult.md

 permalink: "/consult/"
 ---

-If there's impact and innovation to be had we do a bunch of things for our clients:

-- Problem identification through research
-- Concept development and feasibility analysis
+Our consulting business works closely with SMEs and LEs seeking innovations for sustainable businesses.
+Applying the same lean principles that underpin our incubation business allows us to rapidly prototype solutions and scale from there.
+We will be there through the journey -

+- Primary research to define and validate the problem statement
+- Ideation to identify potential solutions
-- Design and co-development of new products and processes
+- Collaborative design and rapid prototyping of selected solutions
-- Modeling and simulations of complex physical processes
+- Testing and analysis of prototype in the real world
+- Setting up appropriate supply chains to scale successful prototypes

+In addition we help by

-- Whitepapers on industry trends and new technologies
+- Delivering regular whitepapers on industry trends and new technologies
 - Setting up corporate-startup collaborations
-- Regular support to CTOs/CIOs
+- Supporting your in-house CTO and CIO

-## Please see our [Portfolio](/portfolio/) for examples.
+## Please see our [Portfolio](/portfolio/) for examples of our work.